Mankey/Steam-ID-Checker/README.md

-# steam-id-checker
+# Steam ID Checker
-python script that checks if a steam id is taken or not
+Python script that checks if a Steam ID is taken or not.

-Put the id's you want to test in list.txt
+Put the names you want to test in list.txt

 Make sure you make a text file named list